GoLearnToCode/kiei925-spring17/workbook/final.md

 Projects can achieve a maximum of 25 points.

 1. Each requirement listed below is worth up to 7 points.
+1. The milestone (due week 6) is worth 7 points.
 2. Up to 4 points will be awarded based on the instructor's subjective evaluation of your  code readability, usability, visual styling, and originality.

 ### Specific Requirements